The Catch II

 The Catch II was a National Football League (NFL) Wild Card Playoff game between the Green Bay Packers and the San Francisco 49ers on January 3, 1999.
-The game, which was played at 3Com Park in San Francisco, California, United States, became notable after a completed pass with 8 seconds left in the 4th quarter won the game for the 49ers.
-The 49ers, who had just lost the lead to the Packers late in the 4th quarter, were facing 3rd-and-3, when San Francisco wide receiver Terrell Owens caught a 25-yard touchdown pass from quarterback Steve Young, enabling the 49ers to defeat the Packers, 30–27.
+The game, which was played at 3Com Park in San Francisco, California, United States, became notable after a completed pass with eight seconds left in the fourth quarter won the game for the 49ers.
+The 49ers, who had just lost the lead to the Packers late in the fourth, were facing third down and three yards to go, when San Francisco wide receiver Terrell Owens caught a 25-yard touchdown pass from quarterback Steve Young, enabling the 49ers to defeat the Packers, 30–27.
 It came at the end of a 9-play, 76-yard drive engineered by Young.

-This game and moment mirrors a similar catch in 49ers history, when quarterback Joe Montana threw to receiver Dwight Clark in the 1981–82 NFL playoffs, and is similarly regarded as one of the most memorable events in NFL history, and a significant moment in Owens's NFL career.
+This game and moment mirrors a similar catch in 49ers history, when quarterback Joe Montana threw to receiver Dwight Clark in the 1981 NFC Championship Game, and is similarly regarded as one of the most memorable events in NFL history, and a significant moment in Owens's NFL career.
 Controversial decisions by the game officials led to rule changes related to challenging calls on the field and the use of instant replay.
 The game was the first postseason victory for the 49ers over the Packers in the previous four meetings and is an important part of the teams' rivalry.

 Background

-The San Francisco 49ers went 12–4 during the 1998 NFL season and entered as the 4th seed in the playoffs after clinching a Wild Card berth.
-San Francisco won 6 out of their last 8 games, but did not secure the NFC West, which was won by Atlanta Falcons.
-The Green Bay Packers went 11–5 and entered the playoffs as the 5th seed, also clinching a Wild Card berth.
+The San Francisco 49ers went 12–4 during the 1998 NFL season and entered as the fourth seed in the playoffs after clinching a Wild Card berth.
+San Francisco won six out of their last eight games, but did not secure the NFC West, which was won by Atlanta Falcons.
+The Green Bay Packers went 11–5 and entered the playoffs as the fifth seed, also clinching a Wild Card berth.
 Green Bay won their last three games of the season, but the Vikings won the NFC Central after going 15–1.
 This was the fourth playoff game between the 49ers and Packers in the 1990s, which helped establish the teams' rivalry.
 The Packers had won the three previous games, including the 1997 NFC Championship Game.
 In the lead-up to the game, ESPN gave the Packers the overall advantage in a head-to-head comparison, noting that the 49ers only outpaced the Packers in their pass offense versus the Packers' pass defense.
-Overall, the 49ers were favored by thee points.
+However, the 49ers were ultimately favored by three points.